Im-Adriano/NetworkAuditTools/README.md

 <h1>Port Scan</h1>

 The port scan tool takes a range of IP addresses, in the format '192.168.0.0/24' or '192.168.1.1-192.168.2.255', or a single IP address as the first arguement.
 The second arguement takes a range of ports, in the format '1-80' or 20,21,22, or a single port.
-The program will then print out all open ports and IP addresses
+The program will then print out the status of the ports.

 <h1>Arp Scanner</h1>